robertwtucker/kafka2scaler/README.md

 > ./gradlew bootRun
 ```

-As the application starts, several information messages will be logged to the console.
+As the application starts, several informational messages will be logged to the console.
 Once connected to Kafka, the application will wait for a message to be published in the **inspire** topic.

 ### Send a Message to Kafka